railwayapp/docs/src/docs/reference/cli-api.md

 ## Run

-*Run a command using the Railway environment.*
+*Run a command using the Railway environment*

 ```txt
 ~ railway run --help